michaelmdeng/advent-of-code/explanation/y2020/day4.md

 If the current line is non-empty (the `else if (elem.nonEmpty)` clause of the fold), we have found another line for our current passport.
 We append this line to the current passport (ie the last element of our accumulator).
+In terms of immutable data structures, we construct a new accumulator that consists of all elements of the previous accumulator except the last (`acc.init`), with a new element appended that consists of the last element of the previous accumulator with the new line appended to it (`acc.last :+ elem`).

 If the current line is empty (the `else` clause of the fold), we have reached the end of the given passport and should start a new one - we do this by